HM Chief Inspector of Prisons

 Educated in Scotland, Wendy’s career has been built on a background in Criminology, Education and Healthcare management, holding both a Bachelor in Education from the University of the West of England and from Cambridge University a Master’s degree in Criminology and Management.

-Her career has spanned teaching, working in the criminal justice sector, immigration detention and healthcare management, in Australia, the Northern Territories of Canada and the United Kingdom.
+Her global career has spanned teaching, working in the criminal justice sector, immigration detention and healthcare management, in Australia, the Northern Territories of Canada and the United Kingdom.

-She enjoyed working at the extremes of social exclusion and maintains that working in a prison is immensely rewarding and that there was, until taking up this post, no other job with comparable satisfaction.
+She enjoys working at the extremes of social exclusion and maintains that working in a prison is immensely rewarding and that there was, until taking up this post, no other job with comparable satisfaction.

 THE HMIPS TEAM

-Jim Farish, Deputy Chief Inspector of Prisons
+- Stephen Sandham, Deputy Chief Inspector of Prisons

-Calum McCarthy, Inspector of Prisons
+- Calum McCarthy, Inspector of Prisons

-Kerry Love, Business Manager
+- Kerry Love, Business Manager

-Dorothy Halliday, Personnal Assistant and Business Support
+- Dorothy Halliday, Personal Assistant and Business Support

-Alexandra Costello, Business Support for Monitoring
+- Alexandra Costello, Business Support for Monitoring